 Communication Strategies for Reducing Agriculture-related Entry of Veterinary Pharmaceuticals into the Environment

-Residues of veterinary medicines (VETs) can increasingly be detected in soil and water and have gained attention in scientific and public debate.
-The aim of this project is the creation of information and teaching material for veterinarians and farmers in order to raise awareness about the prevention of the entry of VETs in the environment.
+Residues of veterinary medicines (VETs) can increasingly be detected in soil and water and are becoming the focus of scientific and public debate.
+The aim of this project was to create the internet portal "Veterinary Medicines in the Environment" and other information and teaching materials for veterinarians and farmers, in order to make them aware of how to prevent VETs from being introduced into the environment.

-Communication of risks arising from veterinary medicines in the environment
+Communication of risks of veterinary medicines in the environment

-Environmental effects of veterinary pharmaceuticals are a complex issue and for many players the appropriate actions to take are not obvious.
-Furthermore, knowledge gaps and research needs exist.
-Hence, measured claims are justified by minimising risk and through the precautionary principle.
-Environmental effects of veterinary medicines are currently rarely addressed in the education and training of veterinarians and farmers.
-There is little information and training materials for these target groups which provide background information about this topic.
-The same is true for alternatives to the use of animal medicines and alternative disposal and recycling of excreta that contain residues of veterinary drugs and resistant microorganisms.
+The environmental impact of VETs is a complex issue and many stakeholders are not aware of the need for action.
+Furthermore, there is a lack of knowledge and a need for research.
+In particular, claims for measures are justified by risk minimisation and the precautionary principle.
+At present, the environmental impact of veterinary medicines is rarely discussed in the education and training of veterinarians and farmers.
+There is little information and training material available that provides background knowledge for these target groups.
+Similarly, little material is available on alternatives to the use of veterinary medicines and disposal and recovery of excretions containing veterinary drug residues and resistant microorganisms.

 Aim of the project

-As part of the previous study, an overview of concepts and measures for the reduction of veterinary pharmaceuticals in the environment was developed and discussed with the interested public in a workshop.
-The workshop participants stressed the need for communication activities addressed to farmers and veterinarians to reduce the entry of veterinary medicinal products in the environment.
+As part of the previous study on this project, an overview of concepts and measures for the reduction of VETs in the environment was developed and discussed with the interested expert public in a workshop.
+The workshop participants stressed the need for communication activities aimed at farmers and veterinarians in order to reduce the input of veterinary medicines into the environment.

-This project responds to the expressed need and focuses on the development of target group-specific information products for veterinarians and farmers explaining the relevance of veterinary drugs in the environment and identifying possible options for action.
-It aims to illustrate the effects and side effects of their actions, so that a problem awareness of the potential environmental impact is created.
-In this way, these professionals are made aware of an environmentally friendly handling of veterinary medicinal products and they are increasingly willing to consider alternative measures for sustaining the health of individual animals and animal populations.
+This project responded to the needs expressed and focused on the development of information products for veterinarians and farmers, which explain the connections in a targeted way and point out possible options for action.
+It aims to illustrate the effects and side effects of their actions in order to create an awareness of the potential environmental impact.
+In this way, these professional groups are sensitised to environmentally friendly handling of veterinary medicines and their willingness to think more intensively about alternative measures for maintaining the health of individual animals and livestock is awakened.

 Methodology of the project

-First, the state of knowledge on the environmental impacts of veterinary pharmaceuticals is researched.
-Subsequently, selected information and teaching material on the use of veterinary drugs for veterinarians and farmers will be analysed.
-Special focus will be given to examining whether and how the material addresses environmental aspects and antimicrobial resistance.
-Based on this communication analysis, an overarching communication strategy and concepts and contents for the following information products can be developed:
+First, the state of knowledge on the environmental impacts of veterinary pharmaceuticals was assessed.
+Subsequently, selected information and teaching material on the use of veterinary drugs for veterinarians and farmers were analysed.
+Special focus was given to examining whether and how the material addresses environmental aspects and antibiotic resistance.
+Based on this communication analysis, an overarching communication strategy and concepts and contents for the following information products were developed:

 - Information brochures for veterinarians and farmers,